emagiz/emdocs/mds/howto/userguide-emagizmendix-V8.md

 ![](../../img/howto/emmxv8_java_action_sendmsgasynch2.png)

 **Request**
-1. Request Mapping parameter -
+1. Request Mapping parameter - Mendix Domain Model object to export JSON or XML using specified export mapping
-2. Request Export mapping -
+2. Request Export mapping - Contains the export mapping from domain model object to XML or JSON
-3. validate Request -
+3. Validate Request - Whether request should be validated or not
 4. Request Queue - enter the proper value for the onramp request queue of eMagiz where the request message needs to be put on.

 **Response**
 1. Response queue - enter the proper value for the onramp queue of eMagiz where the response message needs to be picked up from
-2. Validate Response -
+2. Validate Response - Whether response should be validated or not
-3. Response import mapping
+3. Response import mapping - Mapping object from XML/JSON to domain model object
-4. Response Object type -
+4. Response Object type - Output domain model object of the import mapping and input for the microflow

 ## Key notes in using this package